Commands

 Performance model

-For the defaultfile logging sink, systemg captures each service’s stdout and stderr through pipes and writes both streams through one per-service writer into {service}.log.
-On Linux and macOS, the default sysg logs view tails that file directly with tail -F in follow mode. --kind stdout and --kind stderr filter recent captured lines by the stored stream label.
+For the default file logging sink, systemg captures each service's stdout and stderr through pipes and writes complete, immediately flushed lines through one per-service writer into {project}/{service}.log.
+A single-service follow (--follow, or the interactive default) tails that canonical file.
+A project-wide follow atomically takes a recent complete-line backlog and subscribes to future lines from the supervisor so several services can share one stream.
+The one-shot view (--no-follow, or the default when stdout is not an interactive terminal) reads the persisted active file once and exits. --kind stdout and --kind stderr filter captured lines by the stored stream label.
 The command itself is lightweight; the continuous cost comes from the capture threads, one writer thread, and one append-only file write path per service.

 For high-output production workloads, configure logs.sink: none globally or per service to discard service output and avoid systemg log-writer threads, pipe backpressure from log capture, and file growth.